From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Acknowledgments

 This work was supported in part by the National Natural Science Foundation of China under Grant No. 62202097 and Grant No. 62072100, in part by China Postdoctoral Science Foundation under Grant No. 2024T170143 and Grant No. 2022M710677, and in part by Jiangsu Funding Program for Excellent Postdoctoral Talent under Grant No. 2022ZB137.

-\begin{IEEEbiography}[{ }]{Yuyang Zhou} received the B.S. degree in Electronic Information Engineering from Nanjing University of Science and Technology in 2016 and the Ph.D. degree in Cyberspace Security from Southeast University in 2021.
+\begin{IEEEbiography}[{ }]{Yuyang Zhou} received the Ph.D. degree in Cyberspace Security from Southeast University in 2021.
 He is currently working as a postdoc with the School of Cyber Science and Engineering, Southeast University.
 His major research interests include moving target defense, DDoS mitigation, and intrusion detection.
-He has published in some of the topmost journals and conferences like IEEE TIFS, IEEE TII, IEEE TNSM, and ACM CCS, and is involved as reviewer and in technical program committees of several journals and conferences in the field.
-He is a Member of IEEE and CCF. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Guang Cheng} received the B.S. degree in Traffic Engineering from Southeast University in 1994, the M.S. degree in Computer Application from Hefei University of Technology in 2000, and the Ph.D. degree in Computer Network from Southeast University in 2003.
+He has published in some of the topmost journals and conferences like IEEE TIFS, IEEE TII, and ACM CCS, and is involved as reviewer and in technical program committees of several journals and conferences in the field. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Guang Cheng} received the Ph.D. degree in Computer Network from Southeast University in 2003.
 He is a Full Professor in the School of Cyber Science and Engineering, Southeast University, Nanjing, China.
-He has authored or coauthored seven monographs and more than 200 technical papers, including top journals and conferences like IEEE ToN, IEEE TIFS, IEEE TDSC, IEEE TII, and IEEE INFOCOM.
-His research interests include network security, network measurement, and traffic behavior analysis.
-He is a Member of IEEE and a Distinguished Member of CCF. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Kang Du} received the B.S. degree in computer science and technology from Xidian University in 2023.
-He is currently pursuing the master's degree with the School of Cyber Science and Engineering, Southest University.
-His major research interests include moving target defense, DDoS mitigation, and microservices security. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Zihan Chen} obtained his Ph.D. degree in Cyber Security from Southeast University in 2023 and B.S. degree in Software Engineering from Central South University in 2017.
+He has authored or coauthored seven monographs and more than 200 technical papers, including top journals and conferences like IEEE ToN, IEEE TIFS, IEEE TDSC, and IEEE INFOCOM.
+His research interests include network security, network measurement, and traffic behavior analysis. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Kang Du} received the B.S. degree in computer science and technology from Xidian University in 2023.
+He is currently pursuing the master's degree with the School of Cyber Science and Engineering, Southeast University.
+His major research interests include moving target defense, DDoS mitigation, and microservices security. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Zihan Chen} obtained his Ph.D. degree in Cyber Security from Southeast University in 2023 and B.S. degree in Software Engineering from Central South University in 2017.
 He is currently working as a postdoc with the School of Cyber Science and Engineering at Southeast University.
-His major research interests include cyber security, encrypted traffic classification, encrypted traffic feature engineering, and deep learning.
-He is a Member of IEEE, Member of CCF and works as a reviewer for multiple Journals. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Tian Qin} received the B.S. degree in information and computing sciences from HoHai University (HHU) in 2020.
-He is currently a Doctor candidate at the School of cyber science and engineering, Southeast University, Nanjing, China.
-His current research interests include malicious traffic detection and federated learning. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Yuyu Zhao} received the B.S. degree in software engineering from the Nanjing University of Science and Technology in 2016 and the M.S. and Ph.D. degrees in cyber security from Southeast University, Nanjing, China, in 2019 and 2023, respectively.
+His major research interests include cyber security, encrypted traffic classification, encrypted traffic feature engineering, and deep learning. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Tian Qin} received the B.S. degree in information and computing sciences from Hohai University (HHU) in 2020.
+He is currently a Doctor candidate at the School of Cyber Science and Engineering, Southeast University, Nanjing, China.
+His current research interests include malicious traffic detection and federated learning. \end{IEEEbiography} -0.4in \begin{IEEEbiography}[{ }]{Yuyu Zhao} received the B.S. degree in software engineering from the Nanjing University of Science and Technology in 2016 and the M.S. and Ph.D. degrees in cyber security from Southeast University, Nanjing, China, in 2019 and 2023, respectively.
 He is a currently a Lecturer with the School of Cyber Science and Engineering, Southeast University.
 His research interests include in-band telemetry, blockchain, and network processors. \end{IEEEbiography}